CharlesWiltgen/how-to-podcast/mp3.md

 ### Using GarageBand?

-GarageBand’s MP3 export is missing several important options.
-If you’re using GarageBand, export (**Share** > **Export Song To Disk**) to AIFF using these settings, and then use iTunes to encode.
+Don’t use GarageBand to create your MP3s — it’s missing several important options.
+Instead, export (**Share** > **Export Song To Disk**) to AIFF using these settings, and then use iTunes to encode.

 ![GarageBand AIFF export](GarageBand AIFF export.png)